grant5622/Project_02/PROPOSAL.md

 # Project Name

+(TBD)

 ## Project Summary

-...
+A website that utilizes a login requirement before viewing the website, once logged in allows the users to view which movies are available in which regions

 ## Developers

-1. ...

-2. ...

-3. ...

-## Installation Instructions

-- Clone our repo to your computer

-- ...

-## Animated Gifs/Pictures of App

-- Place various screens of your app here after they have been built

-## Tech Stack
+Zachary, Scheel
+Williamson, Grant
+Hendrick, Anson
+Henry, Dorian

-- What languages is it written with:
+## What languages is it written with:

+javascript
+sql
+handlebars

-- What libraries are used:
+## What libraries are used:

-- Other:
+sequalize
+mysql
+handlebars.js
+dotenv
+express-session
+express

-## APIs
+## APIs:

--
+ott api
+or
+Where can I watch by Kaso

 ## MVP (Minimum Viable Product)

--
+a website that shows movies, tv, etc based upon vpn location/filtered searches for specific regions

 ## Stretch Goals

--
+implementing a custom vpn into the website